 Aggressive driving is certainly not unique to Houstonians, but they do make an art of it.
 It’s not unusual for individuals to forgo using their turn signals for fear that doing so will only cause other drivers to speed up and block them from merging.
 Similarly, it’s fairly commonplace to witness drivers force their way into or out of an exit-only lane because they waited until the absolute last second to merge.

-- Merge early: Many high-traffic interchanges throughout the city have near-perpetual quarter-mile gridlock, which can extend back farther than the exit signs....
+- Merge early: Many high-traffic interchanges throughout the city have near-perpetual quarter-mile gridlock, which can extend back farther than the exit signs.
 Don’t be “that guy” merging in at the last minute, and instead, you should merge into the exit lane as soon as possible to avoid any accidents.

-- Check for tailgaters: Try to get into the habit of checking your rear-view for tailgaters before hitting the brakes.
-Many Houstonians consider half-second following distances to be the norm, or will tailgate purely to keep others from merging in front of them.
+- Check for tailgaters: Try to get into the habit of checking your rear-view mirror for tailgaters before hitting the brakes.
+Many Houstonians consider half-second following distances to be the norm or will tailgate purely to keep others from merging in front of them.
 As a result, you should be extra cautious to avoid slamming on your brakes and causing a rear-end collision.

-- All directions have a rush hour: Even though going against traffic is often less awful, you can still expect delays during rush hour, especially at major interchanges like at I-10 and I-45 or at US-59 and I-45.
+- All directions have a rush hour: Even though going against traffic is often less awful, you can still expect delays during rush hour, especially at major interchanges like at I-10 and I-45 or at US-59 and I-45—whichever direction you're heading.

-- Be conservative with your estimated drive time ... and then add 10-15 minutes to be safe.
-However long... you think it will take to get somewhere, it will probably take longer.
+- Add 15 minutes to your estimate: However long you think it will take to get somewhere, it will probably take longer.
 Even if you estimate your drive time using a GPS, you never know what delays might pop up en route, so it's best to add 15 minutes to your arrival estimate to be on the safe side and avoid speeding to be on time for your reservation, date, or appointment.

-- Beware of stoplights on side streets: You might be able to zip a few miles down the freeway in a matter of minutes, but if you need to venture into the side streets of, say, Montrose or the Heights, be prepared to account for long waiting times at stop lights.
+- Beware of stoplights on side streets: You might be able to zip a few miles down the freeway in a matter of minutes, but if you need to venture into the side streets of Montrose or the Heights, be prepared to account for long waiting times at stoplights.